What are Dapps?

 In order to introduce dapps, smart contracts—the backend of a dapp, for lack of a better term—must be introduced.
 Visit our section on smart contracts for a thorough description.

-A smart contract is a piece of code that operates exactly as intended and is stored on the QI Blockchain.
+A smart contract is a piece of code that operates exactly as intended and is stored on the QIE Blockchain.
 Once implemented on the network, smart contracts cannot be changed.
 Dapps can be decentralised because the logic spelt forth in the contract, not a person or organisation, governs them.
 This also implies you need to draught your contracts very carefully and test them thoroughly.

 BENEFITS OF DAPP DEVELOPMENT